AMasoudKaveh/x-ui-reseller-panel/README.md

 7
 ```

-It is strongly recommended to create a backup before major updates or server changes.
+It is recommended to create backups before major updates or server changes.

 ---

 # Rebuild Frontend

-If frontend files have changed, run:
+Run:

 ```bash
 xui-panel